remix-pwa/remix-pwa/README.md

 Remix PWA is a lightweight, standalone npm package that adds full Progressive Web App support to Remix 💿.

+> New, major update with some ground-breaking changes!
+Read the full changelog [here](https://github.com/ShafSpecs/remix-pwa/releases/tag/v0.6.0)

 ## Features

 - Integrates Progressive Web App (PWA) features into Remix including offline support, caching, installability on Native devices and more.